What goes into your comprehensive financial plan?

-I cannot explicitly recommend you purchase alternatives or new financial products because I am not authorised to provide this ‘regulated financial advice’ by the FCA.
-My service is more educational and of a higher level planning than product focused.
-I will, however, point out any problems, suggest improvements, show you how you can take control of your wealth and finally, introduce you to a suitable professional if alternative financial products could help your prosperity, or show you how you can do it yourself.
+I do not and cannot explicitly recommend you purchase alternatives or new financial products because I am not authorised to provide this regulated field of financial advice by the FCA.
+My service is educational and about your overall higher level strategy and plan, than product focused.
+I will, however, point out any problems, suggest improvements, show you how you can take control of your wealth and finally, introduce you to a suitable regulated professional if alternative financial products could help your prosperity, or show you how you can do it yourself.

 Why do you have it?

 It’s not enough to simply know what financial position you have.
-You need to have an understanding of why you have these products, savings accounts, insurances, and investments, etc.
+You need to understand why you have these products in place.

 For example, I often find people have shares because they have received them via work, or inherited them; then have simply held onto them.
-This is a very poor reason to own the shares of a company, and you need to have a compelling reason for each of your financial positions and understand how they will impact on your current and future prosperity.
+This is a poor reason to own the shares of a company.
+You should have compelling reasons for each of your financial positions and understand how they will complement each other, and impact on your current and future prosperity.

 What about bank accounts?
-People tend to keep the same account simply through inertia when ensuring the best rates, service, and security of our cash is so important.
+People tend to keep the same account simply through inertia, when ensuring the best rates, service, and security of our cash is essential.

-A crucial aspect of taking control of your wealth is to understand why you have the financial position and products that you own.
+So, a key part of taking control is to understand why you have these products and why you build your current financial position.
 This will help you make well-informed decisions about your finances that fully incorporate an understanding of your life and personal requirements.

-Only through your participation to build a true understanding of your financial situation, will the choices you make be reflective of you taking control of your wealth, rather than leave it in the hands of others.
+Only through building an understanding of your personal and financial situation, will the choices you make be reflective of you taking control, rather than leaving your finances at the mercy of others.

 Once we have discussed thoughts and options, I will present my plan to you in your digital brochure that will be your personal and comprehensive financial plan that you can keep and refer to.

-It’s far better to see your financial plan in paper rather than discussed verbally, as terms can be more easily explained and numbers can be presented in a more visually appealing way (I’m sure you don’t want to hear me drone on for hours about money!).
+It’s far better to see your financial plan in paper rather than discussed verbally, as terms can be more easily explained and numbers can be presented in a more visually appealing way.

-This document also forms the basis of your plan for the future; you can refer to it, use it to review your progress, and make any amendments necessary.
+This document will also form the basis of your future actions and ongoing planning; you can refer to it, review your progress, and make any amendments necessary.

 Your financial plan doesn’t end the day you receive your digital brochure.
 You shouldn’t let it sit in a box gathering dust, or saved to a computer file never to see the light of day.

-It also helps having someone lending a hand, and holding you to account against the plans you have made (and hopefully provide a little financial wisdom along the way).
+It also helps to have someone lend a hand, holding you to account against the plans you have made, and hopefully provide a little wisdom along the way.

 In a similar way to having a personal trainer, having me on hand to discuss your financial progress will make you far more likely to stick to your goals.
 You can go it alone, but most fail.
-When you try to do it all on your own when life just seems to get in the way.
-Let’s face it, constantly thinking about money probably isn’t natural or healthy, and delegating part of this to someone else who specialises in this field is a constant value add to your life and your personal finances.
+When you try to do it all on your own, life just seems to get in the way.
+Let’s face it, constantly thinking about money probably isn’t natural or healthy, and obtaining professional help from someone who specialises in this field is a constant value add to your life and your personal finances.

 It is a valuable ongoing service for most people who incorporate comprehensive financial planning into their lives.
-As life changes, many find they would like to know they have someone who is truly unbiased and conflict-free (which is indeed quite rare), sitting on your side of the table.
+As life changes, you may find that you take comfort from knowing that you have a professional who is truly unbiased and conflict-free (which is indeed quite rare), sitting on your side of the table.

 If you are reading this guide, I assume it is because you need someone to help you with your finances.
 But why should that someone be me?

-There are certain standards to my service that make them superior to alternatives in the marketplace (even if I do unashamedly say so myself).
+I set high standards to my services that make them superior to the available alternatives (even if I do unashamedly say so myself).
 These standards are as follows:

-Paying for professional advice is often about paying for someone who is prepared to tell you that your ‘baby is ugly’.
+The overlooked value of paying for unbiased and professional advice, is having someone who is prepared to tell you that your ‘baby is ugly’.

-Now, I would never insult anyone’s child in that way, but the phrase means if I see something in your finances that should raise alarm, I will sound that alarm, and outline my reasoning behind those concerns.
+The phrase means if I see something in your finances that should raise alarm, I will sound that alarm, outlining my reasoning behind my concerns.

 We can then have constructive discussions and debates about what may be better choices towards your own personal goals, and you can ensure that the decisions you take are truly from a position of full understanding and control.

-You’d be surprised how often people say they want a certain goal or say they think a certain way, yet their finances do not accurately reflect their own goals and views.
+You’d be surprised how often people say they want a certain goal or that they think a certain way; yet their finances do not accurately reflect this.

 My aim with Small Acorn Money is to empower people to take control of their own wealth.

 I hope to achieve this through a combination of educational articles, guides, videos, books, digital courses and financial planning.
-Hopefully, after spending some time with me, you will feel comfortable and equipped to manage your affairs entirely on your own, or perhaps you can do so in a few years time.
-If so, I would be delighted as you will be venturing on your path to prosperity and ensuring you and your family’s finances are secure.
+Hopefully, after spending some time with me, you will feel comfortable and equipped to manage your own affairs, either entirely on your own, or with some additional support and guidance.

 You pay me an explicit fee to solely work in your best interests.
-I have no ulterior motive, sales targets, or bag of financial products to sell you.
-I am going to pick on the traditional financial advice model to again explain why I feel my financial coaching service is the better option for you.
+I have no ulterior motive, sales targets, or conflicts of interest.
+I have no financial products to sell you.
+I am going to pick on the traditional financial advice model a little bit to explain why I feel my financial coaching service is the better option for you.